giuliacasarini/SecurityDemo/Chapters/ChapterI.md

 Spring Boot provides seamless integration with BCrypt through the Spring Security module, enabling developers to easily encode and verify passwords, thereby enhancing application security.

-### **Secure Password Storage**
+### BCrypt's Core Purpose: **Secure Password Storage**

-The first line of defense in our authentication system is the secure storage of passwords.
-Instead of storing passwords as plain text, which is vulnerable to theft, we hash them using `BCryptPasswordEncoder`, provided by Spring Security.
-BCrypt applies a unique salt to each password and allows us to adjust the computational cost (or work factor), making it more resistant to brute-force attacks.
+The first line of defense in an authentication system is the secure storage of passwords.
+Instead of storing passwords as plain text, which is vulnerable to theft, it is possible to hash using `BCryptPasswordEncoder`, provided by Spring Security.
+BCrypt applies a unique salt to each password and allows for the adjustment of the computational cost, enhancing resistance to brute-force attacks.

 In Spring Security, a `PasswordEncoder` is essential for securely storing user passwords by encoding (hashing) them before storage.